HOW WE CAN HELP YOU AT CSSC

 Surgery we offer is unique and encompass some of the best aspects of trilled and tested Australian techniques and European techniques.
 We have researched over the last 3 years to fine-tune and get the best possible results.

 Management of sleep apnoea is complex.
 Due to the unique collaboration between surgeon and physician, CSSC has delivered outstanding results to sleep apnoea patients in Melbourne.
-Currently, over 90% of those operated by CSSC Mornington have avoided a CPAP Machine and 85% of non operated patients have successfully managed their sleep apnoea.
-We also collaborate with other respiratory physicians to help manage their difficult patients.

 Team at CSSC Mornington.